Windows Remote Shell.

 C:\> winrs /r:DemoServer2 powershell.exe -nologo -noprofile -command d:\test\test.ps1

-Note that you can't open a full interactive remote powershell console, but as remoting functionality is built-in to Powershell 2.0 there isn't any need.
+You can’t open a full interactive remote PowerShell console, but as remoting is built-in to PowerShell 2.0 there is no need.

 Connecting to the remote server 'myserver'